-Table 9: Special considerations
+Table 8: Special considerations

-Special Situation Solutions dehydration, the mother should continue to breastfeed and add ORS.
+Special Situation Solutions Sick baby - Baby under 6 months: If the baby has diarrhoea or fever the mother should breastfeed exclusively and frequently to avoid dehydration or malnutrition. - Breast milk contains water, sugar and salts in adequate quantities, which will help the baby recover quickly from diarrhoea. - If the baby has severe diarrhoea and shows any signs of dehydration, the mother should continue to breastfeed and provide ORS with spoon or cup. - Baby older than 6 months: If the baby has diarrhoea or fever, the mother should breastfeed frequently to avoid dehydration or malnutrition.
+She should also offer the baby bland food (even if the baby is not hungry). - If the baby has severe diarrhoea and shows any signs of dehydration, the mother should continue to breastfeed and add ORS.
 Sick mother - When the mother is suffering from headaches, backaches, colds, diarrhoea, or any other common illness, she SHOULD CONTINUE TO BREASTFEED HER BABY. - The mother needs to rest and drink a large amount of fluids to help her recover. - If mother does not get better, she should consult a doctor and tell the doctor that she is breastfeeding.
-Mother who is expressing breast for different reason - Refer to the title 'Expressing breast milk' for details and techniques bellow HIV- positive mother who - Mother should practice exclusive breastfeeding for 6 months.
-At 6 months mother should introduce appropriate complementary foods. chooses to breastfeed Mother who experiences breast difficulties such as mastitis, cracked nipples, or breast abscess should breastfeed with the unaffected breast and express and discard milk from the affected breast. - Mother should seek immediate care for a baby with thrush or oral lesions.
+Mother who is expressing breast for different - Refer to the title 'Expressing breast milk' for details and techniques bellow

+Special Solutions Situation reason HIV-positive mother who chooses to breastfeed Mother should practice exclusive breastfeeding for 6 months.
+At 6 months mother should introduce appropriate complementary foods.
+Mother who experiences breast difficulties such as mastitis, cracked nipples, or breast abscess should breastfeed with the unaffected breast, express, and discard milk from the affected breast.
+Mother should seek immediate care for a baby with thrush or oral lesions.
 Mother who presents with AIDS-related conditions (prolonged fever, severe cough or diarrhoea, or pneumonia) should visit a health centre immediately.
 Note: Lactating woman should use condoms to protect herself from exposure to infected semen.
-HIV- positive mother who - Mother should practice safe and appropriate use of infant formula exclusively for the first 6 months.
-Encourage to use cup discourage bottle chooses to replacement feed - Mother should NOT mix-feed - "give only breast milk substitutes, do not breastfeed".
+HIV-positive mother who chooses to - Mother should practice safe and appropriate use of infant formula exclusively for the first 6 months.
+Encourage to use cup, discourage bottle replacement feed - Mother should NOT mix-feed - "give only breast milk substitutes, do not breastfeed".